 Although modern cemeteries have increasingly become environmental, historical, cultural and educational amenities, they still contain extraordinary spatio-temporal breaks and ambiguities.
-In this brief essay, I start to look at the cemetery as an example of, in Foucault’s words, a ‘highly heterotopian place’ of the imagination.
+In this brief essay (see below), I start to look at the cemetery as an example of, in Foucault’s words, a ‘highly heterotopian place’ of the imagination.

 Related links and resources

 1. Articles that relate heterotopia to burial sites:

 Damjanov, K. (2013) ‘Lunar Cemetery: Global Heterotopia and the Bio-politics of Death’ Leonardo 46: 2 159-162

 De Boeck, F. (2008) ‘Dead society in a cemetery city: the transformation of burial rites in Kinshasa in M. Dehaene and L. De Cauter (eds.), Heterotopia and the City, London and New York: Routledge.

 Green, D. (2001-2002) ‘Death, Nature, and Uncertain Spaces: A Commentary From Paganism’ Omega: Journal of Death & Dying.
 44:2 127

 Johnson, P. (2008) ‘The Modern Cemetery: a design for life’, Social and Cultural Geography, 9 (7) 777-790.

 Pugliese, J. (2009) ‘Crisis heterotopias and border zones of the dead’ Journal of Media & Cultural Studies 23 (5) 663-679.